 Trail of the Cedars

-This trailhead shares the same parking lot for Avalanche Lake Trail.
-So, be sure to have a sunrise or sunset elopement, which I would suggest anyways, to make sure you’re able to get a parking spot!
+This trailhead shares the same parking lot as Avalanche Lake Trail and tends to fill up pretty quickly.
+So, be sure to have a sunrise or sunset elopement, which I would suggest anyway, to make sure you’re able to get a parking spot!

 Distance: 1-mile loop